Abdullah-Noor557/toonit/privacy-policy.md

 #### 5. Children's Privacy

-Our service is not intended for use by children under the age of 13 (or the equivalent minimum age in your jurisdiction).
+Our service is not intended for use by children under the age of 13 .
 We do not knowingly collect personally identifiable information from children.
 If we become aware that a child has provided us with personal information, we will take steps to delete such information.

 #### 6. Changes to This Privacy Policy